ipfs/js-ipfs/examples/circuit-relaying/README.md

 Daemon is ready
 ```

-In the case of go ipfs, the crucial `/ipfs/Qm...` part of the multiaddr might be missing, in that case, you can get it by running the `ipfs id` command.
+In the case of go ipfs, the crucial `/ipfs/Qm...` part of the multiaddr might be missing.
+In that case, you can get it by running the `ipfs id` command.

 ```
 $ ipfs id